lucas-nelson/students-education-api/README.md

 #### Rails 5 and API-mode

 It does not feel much different to Rails 4.
-The API mode is cool and `active_model_serializers` does a good job.
+The API mode is cool and helps in writing clean controllers.

-A few niggles setting up for a Heroku deploy are gone (no more `rails_12factor` gem,yay!).
+A few niggles setting up for a Heroku deploy are gone (no more `rails_12factor` gem, yay!).

 #### json-api